mrdavtan/Local_FAISS_RAG/README.md

 - Content Chunking: The folder of json text files are chunked before indexing and retrieval.
 - Indexing: The chunked content is indexed using FAISS, allowing for fast similarity search based on the input queries.
 - Question-Answering: The system engages in a conversational question-answering session, leveraging the indexed content to generate relevant responses.

-## What Can I Use This For?

-You can chat with your text files from the terminal (yawn).
-More interestingly, you could use this as a building block for your own chains and reflection schemes.

 ## Usage